lzim/teampsd/.github/ISSUE_TEMPLATE/opportunity.md

 **Step 1** - Please assign this issue to the issue_tracker, under the “Projects” menu on the right side of your GitHub page.

-**Step 2** - Please answer the questions below by placing a lowercase "x" between the applicable brackets below and providing brief narratives where appropriate:
+**Step 2** - Please answer the questions below by placing a lowercase "x" between the applicable brackets below and providing brief narratives and screenshots where appropriate:

 1. Is this issue a problem, such as a malfunction in the simulation, an error in documentation or similar concern, or is this a new idea we should consider?

-   - [ ] Problem *(continue to number 2 below)*
+   - [ ] Problem
-   - [ ] New idea *(continue to number 7 below)*
+   - [ ] New idea

 2. What team are you on (exg., Menlo Park, Team Blue)?

-3. How urgent is this problem?
+3. How urgent is this issue?

-   - [ ] Urgent - *should be fixed right away!*
+   - [ ] Urgent - *should be addressed right away!*
    - [ ] Non-urgent - *can be prioritized within normal workstreams.*

-4. In the space provided below, please describe the behavior you expected from the simulation or otherwise describe what you expected to see or hear.
+4. In the space provided below, please describe the information or behavior you expected from the product or otherwise describe what you expected to see or hear.